nico-or/data_london_bikes/docs/process/load.md

 ## Utility Attributes

-To facilitate future analysis a few new atttributes will be created.
+To facilitate future analysis a few new attributes will be created.

 ### Route ID

 To create a `route_id` we concatenate the 0-padded versions of the station IDs.
-After checking the maximun value of a station ID, 9 characters are enough to pad every value.
+After checking the maximum value of a station ID, 9 characters are enough to pad every value.

 ```sql
 ALTER TABLE trips_raw